microtrain/bootcamp/05-CSS/02-SASS.md

 ## Exercise 4

-Create a mix for clearfix by adding the following to the top of *dist/main.scss*.
+Create a mixin for clearfix by adding the following to the top of *dist/scss/main.scss*.
 ```scss
 /* mixins */
 /* clear floats */